Sparkle-Biswas/Budgit/README.md

 This was a group project.
 I was responsible for the front end of this application.
 Hope you like it!

-Created using Next.js, Bootstrap and MongoDB.
+Created using Next.js, Reactstrap, Material UI, and MongoDB Additional Libraries Used: Chart.js, CSS Animations, Ably